 - Break six eggs, separating the whites from the yolks.

 - Beat the [egg] whites to a stiff froth, put the yolks in a bowl and beat them light.

 - Stir into it slowly, that the spirits may cook the egg, half a pint of rum, or three gills of common brandy; add a quart of rich sweet milk and half a pound of powdered sugar; then stir in the egg froth, and finish by grating nutmeg on the top.Recipe via FoodTimeline.org.

 Snacks & Sides

 Mincemeat pies are an English holiday tradition dating to Medieval times brought to the American colonies as early as the 17th century.
 The original process for making these toothsome treats began months in advance of baking to allow the spiced flavors to merge and marinate.
-Alcohol and sugar — ever-present ingredients in the well-stocked 17th-century pantry — were handy for preserving meat.
+Alcohol and sugar - ever-present ingredients in the well-stocked 17th-century pantry - were handy for preserving meat with a unique spice mixture.
 Present-day recipes rarely include the meat protein, an advent of late-18th century cooks.
-Serve these festive miniature pies on this Francis I silver compote.“To Make Mince Pies the Best Way,” published in The Art of Cookery Made Plain and Easy by Hannah Glasse, 1776
+Serve these festive miniature pies on this Francis I silver compote.

 - Pastry (homemade or store bought)